“The river has great wisdom and whispers its secrets to the hearts of men.” Mark Twain is definitely on to something.

 Read Full Review Here

 The triple fin setup uses a US Fin Box center fin and two FCS two-tab fins for the sides.
-This gives you access to a huge number of fin configurations and options to really dial in the maneuverability and draft-depth of the Max.
+This gives you access to a huge number of fin configurations and options to really dial in the Max’s maneuverability and draft depth.

-Lastly, Thurso’s carbon fiber/nylon hybrid paddle is light and stiff, but also features a rubberized T-grip.
-This gives you more control over paddle angle in the water and a more secure feeling in the hand.
+Lastly, Thurso’s carbon fiber/nylon hybrid paddle is light and stiff but also features a rubberized T-grip.
+This gives you more control over the paddle angle in the water and a more secure feeling in the hand.

-Bottom Line: The Thurso Surf Max Multi-Purpose is ready for your fishing trips on rivers, lakes, and all the streams between.
+Bottom Line: The Thurso Surf Max Multi-Purpose is ready for your fishing trips on rivers, lakes, and streams.

 Red Paddle Co.
 11’ Wild MSL